-For more than a century, science fiction authors and screenwriters have imagined machines able to converse naturally with humans.
+Tor more than a century, science fiction authors and screenwriters have imagined machines able to converse naturally with humans.
 In 1960, J.C.R.
 Licklider predicted powerful man-machine symbiosis, perhaps including conversational interaction by voice.
-Today, successful human language technology (HLT) underlies a growing array of increasingly popular consumer products and services, such as Siri, Alexa, Cortana, Google Assistant, and other voice-controlled digital helpers; Google Translate; Dragon Naturally Speaking; complex commercial systems, such as IBM's Watson; and a wide variety of defense, intelligence, and industrial applications.
+Today, successful human language technology (HLT) underlies a growing array of increasingly popular consumer products and services, such as Apple's Siri, Amazon's Alexa, Microsoft's Cortana, Google's Google Assistant, and other voice-controlled digital helpers; Google's Google Translate; Nuance's Dragon Naturally Speaking; complex commercial systems, such as IBM's Watson; and a wide variety of defense, intelligence, and industrial applications.
 All of those capabilities resulted from robust efforts with academia and industry funded by the Defense Advanced Research Projects Agency (DARPA), followed by subsequent improvements and product development by industry.

 DARPA's role in producing the core enabling technologies is an interesting, multipart story.
-To keep it manageable, this paper concentrates on just three major thrusts - automatic transcription, translation, and content analysis - and ten seminal programs from 1971 through 2011.
+To keep it manageable, this article concentrates on just three major thrusts - automatic transcription, translation, and content analysis - and 10 seminal programs from 1971 through 2011, highlighted in figure 1.